clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

       diskutil umountDisk /dev/disk2

 #.
 Burn the image onto the drive using the :command:`dd` command.
-   The example below burns an uncompressed image onto `<your USB device>`:
+   This example uses `./`, your current directory, and it shows how to burn an uncompressed image onto `<your USB device>`:

    .. code-block:: bash

       sudo dd if=./clear-[version number]-[image type] of=<your USB device> bs=4m

-   To speed up the imaging process, add an ‘r’ in front of the disk identifier.
+   To accelerate the imaging process, add an ‘r’ before the disk identifier.
-   For example `/dev/rdisk2`.
+   Example: `sudo dd if=./clear-30800-live-server of=/dev/rdisk2 bs=4m`.

-   Press :kbd:`<CTL>-T` to check imaging progress.
+   Press :kbd:`<CTRL>-T` to check imaging progress.

 #.
 Eject the USB drive.